 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential road resurfacing work in Garforth now they have replaced the ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Sunderland to replace the ageing metal pipework with new, more durable plastic pipes.

-The project, which is expected to last for around a week, has been planned in collaboration with Leeds City Council, and timed to coincide with the school holidays to minimise disruption.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.
+The project, which is expected to last mid November, has been planned in collaboration with Sunderland City Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures have been put in place.

-Steve Taylor, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during this resurfacing work, which is necessary now we have completed the gas pipe replacement work. ”
+Shaun Williams, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Sunderland.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.